-Sunday, June 25, 2017 6:30 pm to 9:30 pm Welcome Reception, Maggiano's Little Italy Boston (across the street from hotel)
+Sunday, June 25, 2017 Welcome Reception, Maggiano's Little Italy Boston (across the street from hotel)

-Monday, June 26, 2017 07:00 am to 08:00 am Registration and Continental Breakfast - Conference Registrants Only 08:00 am to 08:30 am Opening Remarks and Attendee Introductions Wayne E. Robinson, AAIA President, Internal Auditor, Manchester-Boston Designed Alexandre Regional Airport Joris Jabouin, Director of Internal Audit, MassPort Attendee Introductions de deuts og liftersattere det ser skaler og menskilde þ. (gjegnin også sen fyrir eft sen fært sækens sækens sækens en sen sækens Housekeeping Items 08:30 am to 08:45 am Welcome to Boston the constitution gather segment of the state Thomas Glynn, Chief Executive Officer (CEO), Massport 08:45 am to 10:00 am Curing Adultitis: Your Prescription for Less Stress and More Success Personal Development/ Leadership - Time Management Adultitis is an epidemic that can infiltrate even the best working environment producing stress and instigating burnout.
-Left unchecked, Adultitis will eat yo productivity, teamwork, and morale alive.
-In this light-hearted but hard-hittir program, Jason will arm you with the fresh perspective needed to reclaim your passic and create a better harmony between work and home.
+Monday, June 26, 2017 07:00 am to 08:00 am Registration and Continental Breakfast - Conference Registrants Only 08:00 am to 08:30 am Opening Remarks and Attendee Introductions Wayne E. Robinson, AAIA President, Internal Auditor, Manchester-Boston Regional Airport Joris Jabouin, Director of Internal Audit, MassPort Attendee Introductions 08:30 am to 08:45 am Housekeeping Items Welcome to Boston 50.50 am to 50.45 am Thomas Glynn, Chief Executive Officer (CEO), Massport 08:45 am to 10:00 am Curing Adultitis: Your Prescription for Less Stress and More Success Personal Development/ Leadership - Time Management Adultitis is an epidemic that can infiltrate even the best working environments, producing stress and instigating burnout.
+Left unchecked, Adultitis will eat your productivity, teamwork, and morale alive.
+In this light-hearted but hard-hitting program, Jason will arm you with the fresh perspective needed to reclaim your passion and create a better harmony between work and home.
 CPEs = 1.5 Jason Kotecki, JBiRD iNK, Ltd. Jason is an artist, author, and speaker who considers himself a professional reminder-er and permission granter.
 Besides making art that inspires and delights people all over the world, Jason is in high demand as a professional speaker.
 He shares real-world strategies and practical ideas for restoring balance, preventing burnout, and achieving new levels of productivity.
 His programs are balanced with a refreshing mix of humor and emotion, serving as the perfect antidote for people who find themselves in a personal or professional rut.
-10:00 am to 10:15 am Networking Break 10:15 am to 11:55 am #Notarule: The Art of Winning at Business and Life by Breaking Rules That Don't Exist Personal Jason uncovers and annihilates the so-called rules that don't exist.
-He'll reveal some Development/ surprising principles that provide a powerful competitive advantage, foster breakthrough levels of innovation, and accomplish what was once thought impossible.
-Leadership - Time Management This will arm you with tools for getting better at identifying rules that don't exist, and tactics for breaking them with confidence.
-CPEs = 2 Jason Kotecki, JBiRD iNK, Ltd.
+10:00 am to 10:15 am Networking Break 10:15 am to 11:55 am #Notarule: The Art of Winning at Business and Life by Breaking Rules That Don't Exist Personal Development/ Leadership - Time Management CPEs = 2 Jason uncovers and annihilates the so-called rules that don't exist.
+He'll reveal some surprising principles that provide a powerful competitive advantage, foster breakthrough levels of innovation, and accomplish what was once thought impossible.
+This will arm you with tools for getting better at identifying rules that don't exist, and tactics for breaking them with confidence. - tactics for breaking them with confidence.
+Jason Kotecki, JBiRD iNK, Ltd.